rohityadavcloud/monkeybox/README.md

 # TODO

-- Blog about creating XenServer and ESXi monkeyboxes
-- KVM Boxes: CentOS6, Ubuntu
+- Ready to use KVM Boxes: Ubuntu
-- IDE/editor setup, several docs improvements
+- How to DIY XenServer and VMware monkeybox

 ## Defaults